Shoreline Village revamp gets approval from Long Beach Planning Commission

 The plans also call for a formal connection from the beach bike path to the Rainbow Harbor bike path that could eliminate cyclists having to travel through the parking lot to continue on through Shoreline Village.

-Because the project is in the coastal zone, the applicant will have to get it approved by the Coastal Commission before any contraction permits will be issued by the city.
+Because the project is in the coastal zone, the applicant will have to get it approved by the Coastal Commission before any construction permits will be issued by the city.
 It’s unclear when the Coastal Commission could vote on the item.
 Its next meeting is July 12 in Newport Beach.

 Shoreline Village renovation would add outdoor dining space, demolish carousel building